 Maybe it’s our newly tanned skin, or perhaps the nostalgia of how the sun turned our strands golden in childhood—there’s simply something about summer that makes us want to experiment with a new hair color.
 While platinum, icy blonde hues are great for complementing paler skin in the cooler months, warm-toned shades are just what you need to match the gilded undertones of your summer skin.
 What better way to do it than with honey blonde?

-Like a drizzle of honey in your morning tea, a honey blonde hue can be the instant touch of warmth that your mane needs for autumn.
-Read on to learn more about honey blonde hair color, how to care for it, and 11 of our favorite ways to try the shade.
+Like a drizzle of honey in your morning tea, a honey blonde hue can be the instant touch of warmth that your mane and skin crave.
+Read on to learn more about honey blonde hair color, how to care for it, and 17 of our favorite ways to try the shade.